bigdatagenomics/adam/README.md

 ````

 In practice, you'll find that the ADAM `flagstat` command takes orders of magnitude less
 time than samtools to compute these statistics.
-For example, on my MacBook Pro the command
+For example, on a MacBook Pro the command
 above took 17 seconds to run while `samtools flagstat NA12878_chr20.bam` took 55 secs.
 On larger files, the difference in speed is even more dramatic.
 ADAM is faster because
 it's multi-threaded and distributed and uses a columnar storage format (with a projected
 schema that only materializes the read flags instead of the whole read).

+## Running Plugins

+ADAM allows users to create plugins via the [ADAMPlugin](https://github.com/bigdatagenomics/adam/blob/master/adam-core/src/main/scala/org/bdgenomics/adam/plugins/ADAMPlugin.scala)
+trait.
+These plugins are then imported using the Java classpath at runtime.
+To add to the classpath when
+using appassembler, use the `$CLASSPATH_PREFIX` environment variable.
+For an example of how to use
+the plugin interface, please see the [adam-plugins repo](https://github.com/heuermh/adam-plugins).

 # Getting In Touch